Zsolt821201/iDentity-ml-fyp-py/docs/definitions.md

  A location sign-in/sign-out dates record of a user

+## Active Sign In

+ A Roster record with a sign-in date and no sign-out date.

 # Day Roster

 A collection of Roster records for a location with a sign-in dates for a given day.